ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 At the end of each run length, each model component saves its state into a _restart file_, allowing the simulation to be continued in subsequent runs.

 !!! warning
     The _run length_ (controlled by `runtime`) should be left at 1 year for {{model}} experiments in order to avoid errors.
-Simulations longer than 1 year can be set up by running for multiple run lengths, as described in the section [Understand `runtime`, `runspersub`, and `-n` parameters](#multiple-runs).
-Shorter simulations can also be useful when setting up and debugging new experiments, however require additional model settings to be changed.
+Shorter simulations can be useful when setting up and debugging new experiments, however they require additional configuration changes.
 See the section [Running for less than one year](#shorter-runs) for details.

 To run {{ model }} configuration for multiple subsequent _run lengths_ (each with duration `runtime` in the `config.yaml` file), use the option `-n` with the `payu run` command: